History of Kara Swisher in Timeline

 On January 1, 2014, Kara Swisher and Walt Mossberg launched the Recode website, based in San Francisco.

-In 2014, Kara Swisher and Megan Smith separated.
+In 2014, Kara Swisher and Megan Smith separated after being married since 1999.

-In 2014, Kara Swisher co-founded Recode with Walt Mossberg at Vox Media.
+In 2014, Kara Swisher co-founded Recode with Walt Mossberg, a website owned by Vox Media.

-In May 2015, Vox Media acquired the Recode website, co-founded by Kara Swisher and Walt Mossberg.
+In May 2015, Vox Media acquired the Recode website that Kara Swisher co-founded.

-In June 2015, Kara Swisher and Walt Mossberg launched Recode Decode, a weekly podcast featuring interviews with prominent figures in the technology space.
+In June 2015, Kara Swisher and Walt Mossberg launched Recode Decode, a weekly podcast featuring interviews with prominent figures in technology; Stewart Butterfield was the first guest.

 In 2015, Kara Swisher appeared as herself in an episode of the HBO show Silicon Valley.